 China National Silk Museum

-Another nationally-ranked museum on the southern bank of the West Lake, the National Silk Museum is the largest professional silk museum in the world and the first of its kind in China.
+Another museum on the southern bank of the West Lake, the professional National Silk Museum.

 Museum of Hu Qing Yu Tang Traditional Chinese Medicines